The Best Things to Do in Builth Wells

 Pant-y-Llyn is one of the best fishing lakes in Wales.
 Quiet, picturesque, and teeming with wild carp that’ll put up a real fight.
 It’s the perfect spot to test your angling skills.

-The deeper water in the northern corner is clear all year round and weed raking is permitted.
+The deeper water in the northern corner is clear year-round, and weed raking is permitted.

 Mynydd Epynt, translates into English as “mountains crossed by a horse path”.
 This wild upland area of Mid Wales is an ancient mountain plateau and an ideal place to see kites soaring.